ashleysally00/small-business-ai-prompts/README.md

 While this project is still in development, suggestions and feedback are welcome!
 Please contact me if you would like to modify or contribute to the content.

 ## License
-This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).
+This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License][Creative Commons Attribution-NoDerivatives 4.0 International License](LICENSE.md).

 This means you can:
 - Use this content for personal or business purposes